How are marketing incrementality experiments designed?

 Decisions: Marketers make specific decisions around campaigns, like campaign budgets, campaign bids, creative choices, audience choices etc., Experiments have to be designed to inform the specific choices at the level of granularity that is meaningful for marketers.

-How does experimental design differ from A/B testing?
+How do incrementality experiments differ from A/B testing?

 Many marketing platforms enable experimentation deliberately or coincidentally.
 In platforms like Facebook it is possible to select and target audiences in randomized ways but target them differentially.
 This enables marketers to design experiments and test audiences for different marketing treatments.
-Similar approaches are taken in tactics like site retargeting where audiences are split into segments and various segments are offered differential treatments, like retargeting some segments, and holding out other segments from retargeting, and observe the behavior of response over a period of time.
+Similar approaches are taken in tactics like site retargeting where audiences are split into segments and various segments are offered differential treatments, like retargeting some segments, and withholding the retargeting ads from others.

-MTA and DoE are complementary because incrementality testing addresses many of the data and data tracking gaps that currently serve as severe limitations to MTA’s ability to measure marketing contribution across all addressable marketing channels.
+Incrementality testing addresses many of the data and data tracking gaps that serve as severe limitations to MTA’s ability to measure marketing contribution across all addressable marketing channels.